KanizoRGB/Starknet-project/README.md

 The Learners have the following permissions:

+1. Display Books

-1.Search for a book
+2. Search for a book

 The admins have the following permissions:-

+1.Display Books.

-1.Search for a book
+2.Search for a book.

-2.Add a book.
+3.Add a book.

-3.Delete a book.
+4.Delete a book.

 Challenge::The library should employ a contract which should self reorganize to allow for an efficient search.